camunda-community-hub/DiscourseData/README.md

 ## Reading from Discourse

 This requires installing the [discourse-data-explorer](https://github.com/discourse/discourse-data-explorer) plugin.
 There are a lot of included, and many more open source, queries that can be run against your Discourse instance.
-I chose 4 that suited our needs.
+I choose 4 that suited our needs.
 You will see them defined in the source:

 ```go
 const lurkers = "5"